howardmat/BandcampRenameV2/README.md

 # BandcampRenameV2

-- Application will run parse mp3 files in the directory it starts in including all sub directories.
+- Application will parse mp3 files in the directory and sub-directories it starts in.
-- It then prompts the user with confirmation to rename all mp3 files in the format of "`Song Number` `Song Name`.mp3".
+- It then prompts the user with confirmation to rename mp3 files in the format of `<track_number> <track_name>.mp3`.
 - Renaming is based on the mp3 tag data.